Missing large

 Who knows?
 The author.
 Will he let us know?
 I look forward to finding out :)

-4. over 12 years ago on Endtown
+4. about 13 years ago on Endtown

 I feel that the great achievement of this imaginary incident is how well it shows that two people, with different attitudes and expectations, can reach utterly different conclusions, even if both are motivated by compassion and grief.